WeiShaoD/neuroimage-menu/docs/source/Computational_models/VSC/VSC.rst

 .. image:: Beginning.png

-One of the best function of VSC is that you can connect VSC with you GitHub, therefore, you can get rid of what you have learned from Appetizer 3 and combien git add/commit/push into more simpler operation
+Now, let's do some prework before we actually use VSC to analyze the data.
+One of the best functions of VSC is that you can connect VSC with you GitHub, therefore, you can get rid of what you have learned from **Appetizer 3** and combine git add/commit/push into simpler operation

 Click the left bottom corner sign in to your Github account in order to Sync the information.